The Wisdom Weapon of Compassion: Vajrakilaya Save the Dates

 Two Week Offering

-New and seasoned Vajrakilaya practitioners are welcome to attend, and can consider this a practice intensive.
-For those wishing to accumulate time or numbers toward accomplishing the Vajrakilaya retreat commitment, this time–or the numbers one accumulates–will count.
-(If one is beginning the retreat commitment, for example, this two-week practice will serve as completion of the first recitation.)
-We will follow the traditional model of four sessions per day.
-Included in the schedule will be regular opportunities for teachings and discussion, as well as exploration of our lineage teachers’ commentaries in the Vajrakilaya Practice Manual.
+New and seasoned Vajrakilaya practitioners are welcome to attend the shorter retreat and can consider this a practice intensive if they are not accumulating time or numbers.
+For those wishing to accumulate towards the Vajrakilaya retreat commitment, this time (or the numbers one accumulates) will count.
+If one is beginning the retreat commitment, this two-week practice period will support completion of the first mantra recitation.

 Background